 How the Money Was Raised

 So how did the Buckeye Cruise for Cancer raise $3.2 million?
-The 3.2 million dollars was raised any way imaginable:
+Well, the money was raised any way imaginable:

 - Direct donations.